 Trend 2.
 Growth in local and small-scale, on-demand deliveries

 We will continue to experience a marked increase in local delivery traffic throughout the county.
-National research shows that freight deliveries to households now exceed freight deliveries to companies, and the delivery rate to households increased 300 percent over the past four years.
-This does not include the effects of COVID, which has accelerated the growth in local deliveries.
+National research shows that freight deliveries to households exceed freight deliveries to companies, and the delivery rate to households has increased dramatically in recent years.
 Much of this is due to the growing attraction of e-commerce and on-demand deliveries to households and businesses.

 To address this growth will require us to monitor pavement conditions, gather data on local delivery trips and traffic, and plan for delivery and curb space management.
 Communities will need to work with delivery companies on solutions such as night and weekend deliveries, e-bike delivery, optimized routing, consolidated deliveries, dedicated hubs for package pick-ups, and same-day surcharges.

 Trend 3.
-Expansion of air cargo at New York Stewart International Airport; potential Hudson Valley Regional Airport expansion
+Expansion of air cargo at New York Stewart International Airport

 New York Stewart International Airport may serve an increasingly important role in the movement of air cargo in the region.
 Recent trends show substantial growth in freight traffic at Stewart Airport, primarily due to shipments by UPS and FedEx.
-In 2019, Stewart handled over 22,600 tons of freight.
-Mail freight at Stewart increased from zero tons in 2018 to 18,000 tons in 2019.
+In 2022, Stewart handled over 24,700 tons of domestic and international freight, and another 29,000 tons in revenue mail.

 To accommodate this expected growth, we will need to maintain and improve freight connections between Stewart Airport and Dutchess County.